The limiting law of the Discrete Gaussian level lines: Geometry of the disagreement polymers

 The statements of \cref{it:tau-uniform-convergence,it:tau-analytic,it:tau-strict-convexity} (and many more properties) regarding the surface tension of a polymer model have been well studied in \cite[Ch.~4]{DKS92} in the case where the shape of $\gamma$ is a contour and $\sE_\beta^*(\gamma) = \beta'|\gamma|$.
 (See \cite[Sec.~4.12]{DKS92} for analyticity and uniform convergence, and \cite[Sec.~4.21]{DKS92} for strict convexity.)
-We provide a brief review of the beginning proof ideas there in order to show what adjustments need to be made in our setting.
-(The careful reader will notice slight differences due to conventional inconsistencies, such as a choice of $\beta$ vs. $2\beta$ in the law of $\gamma$ -- these are inconsequential and hence ignored.)
+We provide a brief review of the beginning proof ideas there in order to show what adjustments need to be made in our setting.\footnote{The careful reader will notice slight differences due to conventional inconsistencies, such as a choice of $\beta$ vs. $2\beta$ in the law of $\gamma$ --- these are inconsequential and hence ignored.} For brevity we will write the proof in terms of $\hatZ^n$ and $\tau_{\beta, n}$, but the proof holds verbatim for $\tildeZ$ and $\tau_\beta$ (and even more generally, as per \cref{rem:energy-conditions}).

 \begin{remark} The key point is that the polymer model in \cite{DKS92} is shown to be a perturbation of minimal length paths between the start and end points.
-Even though our model has more complicated features -- $\gamma$ is allowed to be any connected component of bonds, and there is also an additional penalty in the area term for finite regions enclosed by $\gamma$ -- any portion of $\gamma$ that is not locally behaving like a minimal length path is sufficiently penalized due to \cref{eq:energy-property}, so that our setting is also a perturbation of minimal length paths. \end{remark}
+Even though our model has more complicated features --- $\gamma$ is allowed to be any connected component of bonds, and there is also an additional penalty in the area term for finite regions enclosed by $\gamma$ in $\hatq^n$ --- any portion of $\gamma$ that is not locally behaving like a minimal length path is sufficiently penalized due to \cref{eq:energy-property}, so that our setting is also a perturbation of minimal length paths. \end{remark}

 We begin by recalling \cite[Secs.~4.1--4.4]{DKS92}, which set up the following definitions.\footnote{Dictionary between the notation of this paper and \cite{DKS92}, modulo that this paper considers a more general set of polymers: $\cP_{\Z^2}(\o, t^{\n}_N)=\cI_{N, \n}$, $\cP_{\Z^2}(N)=\cI_N$, the complex parameter $z$ is denoted $H$, $\hatq^n_z(\Gamma_i) = \Psi_H(\hat\xi_i)$, $\hatZ^n_{\Z^2, \Z^2}(N, z) = \Xi(N, H)$. } Define the point-to-line polymers